moverisJustin/charybdis-wireless-3x6/README.md

 The Charybdis was created and designed by [Bastard Keyboards](https://bastardkb.com/) so I take no credit in the creation or design.
 To learn more about the Charybdis itself, read about it on [Charybdis Github](https://github.com/Bastardkb/Charybdis) repo.

-The purpose of this guide is mainly to take a note on what I have done to building a Wireless (Bluetooth) Charybdis, since there is almost no written guide when it comes to building a Wireless Charybdis.
-I am going to build a 3x6 Charybdis Mini, therefore my guide will be specifically for that.
-If you are planning to build Charybdis Nano (or add a rotary knob), etc..
-Please fork and tweak it as you like (with reference please).
+The purpose of this guide is mainly to take a note on what I have done to building a Wireless (Bluetooth) Charybdis, since there are only a few guides out there and many of them seem to be written by MUCH smarter people than me.
+I am going to build a 3x6 Charybdis Mini with the goal of having a Prospector dongle with it, therefore my guide will be specifically for that.

 **Important notes:**
-- As of writing this setup does not support RGB LEDs.

 - The necessary files for PCBs and 3D files are scattered across Github, I will be referring to the each file specifically in this guide.

 # Disclaimer
 **Follow at your own risk**, I am not liable for anything that does not work.
 If you are unsure of something I would suggest you stop by the Bastard Keyboards discord if you have questions.
+This is not really meant to be a complete step-by-step list.
+It is, however, meant as a way for me to document what was odd or hard for me as I followed a collection of other resources.

 # Build Guide